CM2Walki/EFModStarter/README.md

 6. Steamfriends will now display Company of Heroes: Eastern Front

 # The Achievements
 The launcher uses the [Steamworks.NET API library](https://steamworks.github.io/).
 This will obviously only work if your .exe is launched via Steam.
 The _CoHEF.exe_ itself is only responsible for writting changes to Steam that were read from the _pipeline.dat_.
 It does **not** read directly from the game!
-The _pipeline.dat_ is written to by SCAR, to make this work you will need both a pure Lua JSON library and the lua-io library.
+The _pipeline.dat_ is written to by SCAR, to make this work you will need both a pure Lua JSON library and the lua-io library (you can find those in the EF_Bin folder).

 To activate achievements in a game, simply load the _achievements.scar_ in a gamemode's .scar file and then call _achievements_init()_.
-This comes in handy if you want to disallow achievements in certain scenarios.
+This comes in handy if you want to disallow achievements in certain scenarios:

 ```lua
 import("achievements.scar")